 What to do?
 You need to get self-dependence skills.
 Using them, you can replenish your stocks.

 1 – Water

 You might store water in big amounts and be sure that it will last you for a long time, but what is also important, is to know how to find natural water sources.

 How can you replenish water supplies?
 There are several ways:

 - rainwater harvesting.

 For survival, it is best not to rely on electricity.
-Stock up on food that does not require storage in the refrigerator or freezer (also see underground food storage).
-It is not the best idea to rely on a cell phone, but have a spare means of communication, such as wireless communication, for example.
+Buy food and other supplies that do not require storage in the refrigerator or freezer (also see underground food storage).
+It is not the best idea to rely on a cell phone: it is better to have a spare means of communication, such as wireless communication, for example.

-But we still live in the modern world so that you can think about alternative energy sources.
+But we still live in the modern world, so you can think about generating power from alternative energy sources.
 Moreover, our technologies allow it.
 It is possible to learn to live off the grid.
 If you started prepping for such conditions early, you would be able to survive for a long time on your personal source of energy.

 If you want to have every chance of survival in the post-apocalypse, then acquire survival skills.
 Do not limit yourself to one skill, experiment and improve.